raythurman2386/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is a object representation of all of the HTML elements of the webpage.

 2. What is an event?

+    Every interaction with the webpage is an event.
+Anything from a mouse moving or the mouse clicking on a link is an event on a web page

 3. What is an event listener?

+    An event listener is when we choose specific events to listen for such as a mouse click, and when that event occurs it fires a callback that will do something specific.

 4. Why would we convert a NodeList into an Array?

+    Since a NodeList only has a couple methods like forEach that go along with it.
+We could convert it into an array to modify it and have more methods that we could call on to do additional things to that list.

 5. What is a component?

+    A component is a reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up